The 7 best FAA approved car seats

 If you’re looking for a booster seat for a child 18 months and over, this ultra-compact and lightweight design from Maxi Cosi is ideal for taking on holiday.
 It folds in half to about the size of a large backpack making it easy to transport and carry around.
 It also comes with its own travel bag so you can safely stow it away at check-in or take on board the plane with you.
 This car seat can also be used up to the age of four so it’s a good long-term travel option.

-What one parenting tester said: **“**After 3 weeks of use I can say ‘yes, that's what I was looking for’.
+What one parent reviewer said: "After 3 weeks of use I can say ‘yes, that's what I was looking for'.
 The seat has everything you need if you have two cars or if you have to be constantly changing vehicles.
 It is light, much more than a fixed chair, easy to carry, it has a handle and folds up, greatly reducing its size, even if you need to remove it to store it in the trunk it is a good option.
 We are going on vacation to the Canary Islands, and we have seen that it is the best option for a rental car”.

 Pros